 4. Shared Resilience: It's not just the new language and culture that challenges visiting students, but also that first feeling of being alone without having mom or dad to make life easier.
 The world can be tough some days and as we gain life experience we begin to solve our own problems and with it, create coping strategies.
 The beauty of resilience is that it can be shared.
 Sharing with others our doubts and discomforts can bring relief, sometimes with laughter, other times it might take a walk around the block or simple conversation.
 Gaining experience on our own is not about being independent it's about creating empathy for ourselves and others.
 With more resilience we begin to choose the things that matter most, and ignore what doesn't.

 5. Social Network: Our North/South America is divided primarily by language not so much culture.
 Your opportunities and friendships triple when you join the dual language community.
 Being fluent is not a talent or a special gift, it is simply an open invitation to reach out and connect.
 Fluency is 90% attitude not language study.
 Spanish is a beautiful language with roots in many other languages and cultures from Celtic to Italian.
 Language is powerful, it changes everything - come join us!

-Immersion- embodies personal growth, of course it's entirely individual there is no one environment that fits all.
-This one fact is constant, they will see themselves differently!
+Immersion- embodies personal growth, this one fact is constant, they will see themselves differently!
 They will come to realize leaving home offers many new ways to engage and grow in this world.
 Come grow with us!
 Gracias, Ilba Prego

 Tilaran, Costa Rica